Requirements for public apps on Shopify

-The following requirements are used at Shopify to review all apps that are submitted to the Shopify App Store.
-They're intended to provide the best experience across the entire app lifecycle, from branding, listing, and installation, to onboarding, functionality, and quality.
+The following requirements are used at Shopify to review all public apps.
+These requirements are the same for both listed and unlisted apps.
+They're intended to provide the best experience across the entire app lifecycle, from branding, to installation, to onboarding, functionality, and quality.
 By following them, you can make sure that the review process is as quick as possible when you submit your own apps.

 Some app types, such as sales channel apps, need to meet additional requirements based on how they're configured.
 You can find these requirements in the Specific requirements for certain app configurations section below.